What Is This Rock? Get Instant Answers

 True meteorites are very rare!
 Most 'meteorites' are actually terrestrial rocks.
 Real meteorites are usually: heavy for their size, magnetic (if iron), have a fusion crust (thin dark coating), and lack visible crystals or layers.
 If you think you've found a meteorite, have it tested by a geologist or university geology department.
 Ruby Glint can help identify if it's a common rock being mistaken for a meteorite.

 Ruby Glint can identify over 6,000 types of rocks, minerals, crystals, and gemstones with 90%+ accuracy.
 This includes all common rocks you're likely to find (granite, quartz, limestone, basalt) plus rare minerals and crystals.
-The AI works best with clear, well-lit photos showing the rock's color, texture, and any crystal formations.
+It works best with clear, well-lit photos showing the rock's color, texture, and any crystal formations.
 It handles everything from backyard finds to professional geological specimens.

 Stop Wondering - Find Out What Your Rock Is Now

-Download Ruby Glint for instant AI-powered rock identification.
+Download Ruby Glint for instant rock identification.
 Take a photo and get detailed answers about any rock, mineral, or crystal you find.